exotel/exotel-vsip-trunk-Configuration-API/README.md

 | `pstn` | Routes calls to telephone network (default) |
 | `flow` | Routes calls to Voice AI bot (StreamKit) |

+Configure the network and firewall on your SIP system side to receive or send an invite from Exotel

+Follow Exotel SIP Network and configuration Guide :https://docs.exotel.com/dynamic-sip-trunking
 ---

 ## Resources